-Check out MHA’s self-help worksheet, Stopping Stupid Thoughts, for help addressing negative thought patterns.
+Check out MHA’s self-help worksheet or interactive tool for help addressing negative thought patterns.

 Research suggests that major depressive disorder (clinical depression) often coexists with body dysmorphic disorder.
-Other commonly co-occurring illnesses include: social anxiety disorder, obsessive-compulsive disorder, and substance-related disorders.
+Other common co-occurring illnesses include social anxiety disorder, obsessive-compulsive disorder, and substance-related disorders.

 Excoriation Disorder (Skin Picking or Dermatillomania)